A comfortable summer vest to layer or wear on it’s own.

 Does this happen to you to?

-Anyway, I adopted 4 hanks of comfy cotton in a lovely speckle green shade.
+Anyway, I adopted 4 hanks of Comfy Color Mist in a lovely speckle green shade.
 This pima cotton/acrylic blend yarn is so very soft.
 The yarn also adds to the visual interest of the textured stitch.
 But you guys already know how much I love green so let’s focus on yarn facts.

 The yarn is classified as a worsted weight but as it has 220 yds in 100g, I would classify it was a light worsted.